xeaone/element/README.md

 		- `model: Object<Any>` See Oxe.controller.model
 		- `events: Object<Function>` See Oxe.controller.events
 		- `modifiers: Object<Function>` See Oxe.controller.modifiers
-		- `created: Function` Triggered once on creation
+		- `created: Function` Triggered once on DOM creation
 		- `attached: Function` Triggered on each DOM attachment
 		- `detached: Function` Triggered on each DOM detachment
 		- `attributed: Function` Triggered attribute change

 ### Oxe.router
-Automatically use the default action for non origin matching hrefs.
+Automatically use the default action for non origin matching hrefs
 - `options: Object`
 	- `hash: Boolean` Hash URL mode.
-Default is false.
+Default is false
 	- `trailing: Boolean` Trailing slash.
-Default is false.
+Default is false
-	- `base: Boolean, String` Sets the base if its a string otherwise if true uses the predefined base.
+	- `base: Boolean, String` Sets the base if its a string otherwise if true uses the predefined base
 	- `external: String, RegExp, Function` Filters URL requests.
-If true or match Router will not handle request.
+If true or match Oxe.router will not handle request
 	- `container: Element` Contains all href clicks to the container.
 Default is window.
-This is good for embedding especially in combination with the `base` option.
+Good for embedding especially
 	- `routes: Array`
 		- `route: Object`
 			- `path: String` Any path.
 				- `parameters: String` Named '/account/{user}', or catchalls '{\*}'
 			- `title: String` The title for the page
-			- `component: String` The name of a component
+			- `component: String` The name of a component to insert into o-view
 			- `url: Object, String` URL path to JS web-component or a Oxe.loader.load Object

 - `run: Function` Must be called after <o-view></o-view> is created